goperreault/goperreault.github.io/janeswalktour.md

 ***Were New France’s activities with indigenous people seen as early colonisation or simply as commerce?***

-Although Étienne Brulé’s history shows a will to integrate amongst the indigenous people, we cannot overstate his more controversial actions amongst the people, including tales of debauchery (Sylvestre, 2019).
+Although Étienne Brûlé’s history shows a will to integrate amongst the indigenous people, we cannot overstate his more controversial actions amongst the people, including tales of debauchery (Sylvestre, 2019).
 The earlier French colonizers also sought to push their religious views onto the indigenous people (Arseneault & Bock, 2004).
 As such, colonization was in full swing before the arrival of the English.

 ***Is the Franco-Ontario population properly included as part of a historical context in the City of Toronto?***